-In the Reactor Section Hydrotreating, reactions are carried out in a reactor at conditions 300~400 oC temperature and 5~50 bar pressure.
+In the Reactor Section Hydrotreating, reactions are carried out in a reactor at conditions of 300~400 °C temperature and 5~50 bar pressure.
 Pressure remains to fix while the reactor temperature is altered according to the product quality requirement.
 Temperature rise results in low Sulfur and Nitrogen in the product.
-In addition, a reduction in the feed end point and an increase in hydrogen purity also helps in the increase in reactor activity to reduce impurities in the product.
+In addition, a reduction in the feed endpoint and an increase in hydrogen purity also help in the increase in reactor activity to reduce impurities in the product.

 A hydrotreating reactor is a fixed bed and downward flow reactor with Alumina base Ni-Mo (for Nitrogen removal and aromatics saturation) and Co-Mo (for sulfur removal and Olefin Saturation) catalysts.
 In addition, guard or grading catalysts are present at the top of the main catalyst to remove metals or particles from the reactor feed.

-Major hydrotreating reactions are Desulfurization, Denitrogenation, Demetallation, Aromatics saturation, Olefin saturation, Oxygen removal, and Chlorides removal.
+Major hydrotreating reactions are Desulfurization, Denitrogenation, Demetallation, Aromatics saturation, Olefin saturation, Oxygen removal, and chloride removal.
 All the Hydrotreating reactions are exothermic, resulting in temperature rise across the reactor.
-For multi-bed reactors, bed temperatures are equally maintained by using inter bed quench gas.
+For multi-bed reactors, bed temperatures are equally maintained by using inter-bed quench gas.